caktus/django-file-picker/docs/picker_config.rst

         'name': 'Name for the object.',
         'url': 'The url to the file.',
         'extra': {
-            'column_name': 'value',
+            'column_name_1': 'value',
-            ...
+            'column_name_2': 'value',
         },
-        'insert': ['string/html to insert if first link is clicked', 'for second link', ...], 'link_content': ['string to show on first insert link', 'for second link', ...], }
+        'insert': ['string/html to insert if first link is clicked', 'for second link',], 'link_content': ['string to show on first insert link', 'for second link',], }

 As a note the link_content list and insert list must be the same length, as well as